ciruz/cordlr-cli/README.md

 }
 ```

-For more advanced installation guides check the [setup documentation](docs/setup.md)
+For more advanced installation guides check the [getting started documentation](docs/getting-started.md)

 For more configuration guides check the [configuration documentation](docs/configuration.md)

+If you want to know how to write a Cordlr package learn more about that in [package documentation](docs/plugins.md)

 ## Documentation